 Create an Advanced segment in Google Analytics

-To create a new Advanced Segment in GA, click on the blue ring in the top right-hand corner of most GA reports:
+To create a new Advanced Segment in GA, click on the blue ring in the top left-hand corner of most GA reports:

 Click on ‘New segment’:

 To create the segment based on page URLs: